arcelien/hawc-deep-learning/README.md

 ### 1D Distribution Generation with Non-Conditional GANs
 This GAN is a simple MLP (Multi Layer Perceptron) model that has been trained exclusively on the gamma ray simulation.
 It accepts a vector of random draws from an 8D standard spherical gaussian.
 The output of this model is  rec.logNPE, log(rec.nHit), rec.nTankHit, rec.zenith, rec.azimuth, rec.coreX, rec.coreY, and rec.CxPE40.

-To run param-gen/parameterGAN.py, run gen_gamma_params("/path/to/gamma") in parse_hawc and specifcy paramters to collect in the function.
-Then run in `param-gen/`:
+To run param-gen/parameterGAN.py, run gen_gamma_params("/path/to/gamma") in parse_hawc and specify paramters to collect in the function.
+Then run in `param-gen/Vanilla 1DGAN/`:

 ```bash
 python parameterGAN.py